angular/angular/aio/content/guide/bootstrapping.md

 </code-example>

-A declarable can only belong to one module, so only declare it in one `@NgModule`.
+A non-standalone declarable can only belong to one module, so only declare it in one `@NgModule`.
 When you need it elsewhere, import the module that contains the declarable you need.

 ### Using directives with `@NgModule`